BastienBYRA/CPE-Mapper/ROADMAP.md

 # Roadmap

-This project roadmap is divided into two sections:
+This project roadmap lists tasks and features that still need to be implemented.

-- **DONE**: Completed tasks and features.
+It is organized into five categories:

-- **TODO**: Tasks and features that still need to be implemented.
+### EX.
+Database Entries

-Each section is organized into the same four categories:
+This section does not focus on features, but rather on a continuous task: enriching the CPE-Mapper database.

 ### 1. Mandatory
 The most important and critical features required to ensure the core quality and proper functioning of the application, including essential open source and administrative tasks.